 The Intel Extreme Tuning Utility is a set of tools to tweak, test and monitor your system

 XTU is a fairly comprehensive set of tools, and you can overclock an Intel CPU with a few clicks of a button by adjusting its core clock speed, voltage, boost clock, and more.
 XTU also comes with built-in CPU and memory testing to check stability and CPU temperatures.
-For AMD processors, the equivalent to XTU is called Ryzen Master, which we also have an introductory guide on.
+For AMD processors, the equivalent to XTU is called Ryzen Master for anyone wondering.

 To overclock you'll be needing an Intel processor that has a “k” on the end of the model number (eg i5-9600K, i7-9700K, or i9-9900K), however it is actually possible to overclock non-k CPUs (though it’s harder, less effective and not recommended).
 You can also overclock Intel HD processors (integrated graphics) if you so wish.
 See our introduction to CPU overclocking for more basics and tips to know before overclocking.

-XTU has a simple interface and can work quite well on some systems, making it a more beginner-friendly way of overclocking compared to delving into your motherboard's BIOS.
+XTU has a simple interface and can work quite well on some systems, making it a more beginner-friendly way of overclocking an Intel processor without having to go into the motherboard BIOS.
 It also has a handy integration with the HWBot overclocking community, which can make overclocking easier by importing other user’s successful settings which we’ll explain in a bit.